No Tax on Car Loans Calculator: OBBBA Auto Loan Interest Deduction

 What Qualifies for the Part IV Car Loan Deduction?

-The OBBBA Part IV deduction covers interest paid on a personal auto loan for a vehicle with final assembly in the United States.
+Under the IRS proposed regulations, the OBBBA Part IV deduction covers interest paid on a personal auto loan originated after December 31, 2024, for a vehicle manufactured primarily in the United States.
 The deduction is above-the-line (you do not need to itemize) and is capped at $10,000 per year.
-There is no income limit for Part IV.
+It phases out for taxpayers with MAGI over $100,000 (single) or $200,000 (married filing jointly).
+The deduction is available for tax years 2025 through 2028.

 Qualifies